 - On the computer where the Application Server is installed, open the Administration and Monitoring Console and click Service → Application Server to open the page https://<ApplicationServer>/FlexiCapture12/Monitoring/#Settings/DbConn (where <ApplicationServer> is the name of the computer on which the Application Server is installed) under the Windows administrator account:

 - Click the Create New Database button.

 Database creation page (Azure):

 - The name of the Server instance in the format <server name>\<instance name>

-- The name of the new database for Microsof SQL Server and Azure.
+- The name of the new database for Microsoft SQL Server, Azure or PostgreSQL.
 Note the limitations imposed by Microsoft SQL Server on database names (see this Microsoft website for details)

-- A user account that has necessary permissions for Microsoft SQL Server, Azure or Oracle
+- A user account that has the necessary permissions for Microsoft SQL Server, Azure, Oracle or PostgreSQL.

 - Select the Use external file storage option and specify the path to the file storage.
 For details, see the Setting up a file storage section.The file storage stores binary data, such as images to be processed, project settings, captured data, etc. The speed of communication between the Application Server and the file storage greatly affects the overall performance of ABBYY FlexiCapture.
 For this reason, we recommend placing the file storage on the same disk as the Application Server.

 Important!
 A file storage can only be created when creating a database and cannot be created later while processing documents with ABBYY FlexiCapture.
 You also won't be able to disconnect the file storage you connected when creating the database.

 You must add the file storage to the exceptions of your anti-virus software and the Windows search indexing service.

 - Use the Test Connection button to check the entered values.
 If the test is successful, click OK.